South Street Station (South Bend, Indiana): Construction

-Unrealized plans for Amtrak rail rail service
+Unrealized plans for Amtrak rail service

 When it opened, South Street Station was solely a transfer center for local buses, with the Amtrak component planned to be built at a later date.
 Ultimately, the Amtrak component failed to materialize.
 Transpo had paid a firm in excess of $200,000 on design work for the Amtrak portion, with designs having the rail platform planned to be built on tracks located side of the rail embankment opposite from the bus depot.
 A pedestrian tunnel would have been constructed beneath the rail embankment to connect the South Street Station passenger facilities with the platform.
 However, plans were canceled after the railroad tracks owner (Norfolk Southern) refused to grant approval for its construction.
 Norfolk Southern cited concerns that it would disrupt the operations of a busy nearby freight yard.
 In 2004, Transpo general manager Mary McClain expressed her frustration with the railroad's refusal to compromise, calling their officials "not just uncooperative, but obstinate in their position."
 In addition to the Amtrak component of the transit center never materializing, a parking garage that was originally planned to be attached to the transit center also was never built.

 In 2024, the city of South Bend purchased the Union Station building, which is located near to the South Street Station.
 Amtrak and the city both have expressed interest in returning intercity rail service to the former rail station.

 Intercity bus services

 The bus served only local buses until December 2, 2019, when Greyhound Lines moved its intercity bus services from South Bend International Airport to the South Street Station, that it received intercity bus service.
-Barons Bus Lines also now provides intercity bus service at South Street Station.
+Barons Bus Lines is also now provides intercity bus service at South Street Station.